Khushijainn22/api-usage-monitoring/README.md

 API_USAGE_API_KEY=your_api_key_from_platform
 ```

-Get the key: sign up at the platform → Projects → Add service → copy API key.
+To get the key: sign up at the platform [https://api-usage-monitoring.vercel.app] → Projects → Add service → copy API key.